deeppavlov/chatsky/docs/source/user_guides/user_functions.rst

 If this function exceeds timeout (that implies that ``TimeoutError`` is thrown), it will be interrupted and an exception message will be printed to ``stdout``.
-If any other exception occures during this function execution, it **will not** be handeled on pipeline level, it will either be reported in parent `ServiceGroup <../api/dff.pipeline.service.group#ServiceGroup>`__ or interrupt pipeline execution.
+If any other exception occurs during this function execution, it **will not** be handled on pipeline level, it will either be reported in parent `ServiceGroup <../api/dff.pipeline.service.group#ServiceGroup>`__ or interrupt pipeline execution.

 Service handlers